nchlswhttkr/mandarin-duck/README.md

 The installation script is currently user-specific, so you'll need to run it as the user you `git push` with.
 This is typically the `git` user.

-The `install.sh` script takes one argument, the path to your self-hosted Git repository.
+The `install.sh` script takes an optional argument, the path to your self-hosted Git repository.
 This example uses `/srv/git/example-project.git`.

 ```sh
 ssh git@example.com